javierbrea/eslint-plugin-boundaries/packages/website/docs/overview.md

 - **Only shared code may use the `axios` package** — `from: { element: { type: "!shared" } }`, `disallow: { to: { module: { source: "axios" } } }`.

 :::tip
 Layering is progressive.
-Start with elements and one rule, then add file categories and module matching when you need them.
+Start with one classification layer — elements or files — and one rule, then add the remaining layers when you need them.
+You only need to configure one of the two; the rest is optional.
 See [Classification](./setup/classification.md).
 :::

 ## Usage

 ### 1. Define the Classification in Your Project through Configuration

-Map paths to element types, and optionally tag files with categories:
+Map paths to element types, tag files with categories, or both — you only need one of the two layers:

 ```javascript
 const elementDescriptors = [